Ajjugupta2000/ColorPick-Eyedropper/README.md

 # ColorPick-Eyedropper
-A Chrome Extension tool that allows you to select color values from webpages and more.
+Chrome Extension tool aims to provide users with the ability to select color values from webpages easily.
+Additionally, it will include a feature that enables users to choose colors from a color palette in various formats, including RGB, HEX, and HSL values.

 # How to Use
 - Clone Repo or Download Zip